geopython/pycsw/docs/en/support.rst

 Bugs
 ----

 Bugs, enhancements and related issues can be filed on the pycsw `trac`_.
 To submit a `bug`_ (you need a sourceforge account), be sure to specify the version you are using, the appropriate component, a description of how to reproduce the bug, as well as what version of Python and platform.
-If you are submitting a patch, please enter the keywords ``has-patch`` in the ``Keywords`` field (so tickets with patches can be easily searched on).
+If you are submitting a patch, please enter the keywords ``has-patch`` in the ``Keywords`` field (so tickets with patches can be easily filtered).
 Also read the :ref:`faq` before submitting.

 The pycsw source code is available at https://pycsw.svn.sourceforge.net/svnroot/pycsw.
 You can browse the source code at at http://sourceforge.net/apps/trac/pycsw/browser.